 - Jett Garrison

 Jett Garrison is an award-winning director, producer and writer whose work has shown in over 100 film festivals worldwide.
 His short film CHECKOUT won an EMMY and his short film JO FM was nominated for an OSCAR.
-He won a Best Director award from Chicago's PRIDE FILLMS Festival for his work on the series THESE THEMS.
-As a creator, he strives to represent strong, unique characters and to give the under-voiced a platform for their stories to be heard.
+He won the Best Director award from Chicago's PRIDE FILMS Festival for his work directing Season 1 of the award winning digital series THESE THEMS.
+Jett also sold a half-hour comedy to Universal Studio's UCP Productions.

 Jett is a proud member of the WGA and currently serves as the Executive Creative Director at SixTwo Creative where he works with brands like Hyundai and NBC/Universal.